carriestienen/FetchCodingAssessment/README.md

 This application calculates pixel coordinate values for an image that is to be displayed on a two dimensional surface given the dimensions of the image and the corner points of the image as it is to be displayed.

-Flask app that accepts a JSON body at `http://localhost:5000/classify`.
+This is a flask app that accepts a JSON body at `http://localhost:5000/classify`.
 Expects two arguments named `dimensions` and `points` in the JSON body.

 Example request body: